sigrlami/sigrlami/README.md

 - I write Open Source Software in Haskell, Rust, and sometimes Go.
 - I'm strong proponent of Functional Programming and Typed Systems
-- I help startups to be good at tech within resource scarcity and help to buil proper architecture
+- I help startups to be good at tech within resource scarcity and help to build proper architecture
 - [My website](https://sigrlami.eu)